ivpn/ivpn.net/src/content/pages/knowledgebase/troubleshooting/i-cant-connect-from-china-or-vietnam-or-iran-etc-how-do-i-enable-obfsproxy.md

 layout: help-details
 weight: 130
 ---
-# I cant connect from China / Vietnam / Iran etc - How do I enable obfsproxy?
+# I can't connect from China / Vietnam / Iran etc. - How do I enable obfsproxy?

 If you are unable to connect from a country where there may be a restrictive national firewall we recommend enabling the **obfsproxy** option from within the IVPN client.